-Sprinkled in all that family life was the fact that I choose being smart over being pretty so I pursued a career in computers specifically IT and database development specializing in integrating systems, custom design, even helped teach clients how to use what they had.
-I’m not so much the if it ain’t broke don’t fix it type as I am the…I’ll be there’s a better way we could to this type.
+Sprinkled in all that family life was the fact that I choose being smart over being pretty, so I pursued a career in computers specifically IT and database development specializing in integrating systems, custom design, even helped teach clients how to use what they had.
+I’m not so much the if it ain’t broke don’t fix it type as I am the…I’ll bet there’s a better way we could to this type.
 I did study Industrial Engineering was planning to major in that and minor in Computer Science but again that pen pal decided I was his dream girl and convinced me to throw it all away for him.
 I did.
 I won’t say I regret that decision but let’s just say life sure would have been different.
 Would it have been better?
 Who knows.

 If you know Star Trek then you know Tapestry where Jean Luc Picard wishes he hadn’t made one stupid mistake in his youth so the omnipotent Q grants his wish but then returns him to his life..his new life if he hadn’t made that one mistake.
 Jean Luc finds out that he is not the man he became.
-Somehow that one mistake or so he thought was part of who he was it helped shape and define him and if he removed that incident he regretted he would have to remove more of who he was that would change who he became.
+Somehow that one mistake or so he thought was part of who he was.
+It helped shape and define him and if he removed that incident he regretted he would have to remove more of who he was that would change who he became.
 My life is like that.
 When I meet people who eventually find out I’m a widowed mother of 6 raising them alone their first response is, “I’m sorry”.
 Why?
 What I say is.
-Although I wouldn’t have chosen that path.
-I would want to go through all those hard things again.
+Although I wouldn’t have chosen that path, I would want to go through all those hard things again.
 Where I am now, who I am now is so much better than who I was.
 I’m stronger, more confident, able to leap tall buildings in a single bound.
 Oh wait I’m confusing myself with Superman again.
 No I’m not super anything.
 Super annoying at times.
 Maybe super lazy at others.
 I’m just human and I thankfully serve a powerful God who never left me no matter how bad things got.
-Yes I am a Christian and raising my kids that way.
+Yes, I am a Christian and raising my kids that way.
 I hope that shows in my life but I’m also flawed.
-I’m likely to use words I shouldn’t and I made my homeschool friends shake their heads and “bless my heart” more often than they do with any other homeschoolers in our group.
+I’m likely to use words I shouldn’t, and I make my homeschool friends shake their heads and “bless my heart” more often than they do with any other homeschoolers in our group.
 But hey…God knows I ain’t perfect yet.
 Still trying.
 Still failing but still believing.
-So although I wouldn’t wish for those things I wouldn’t want to go through them again if I had to make the choice of going through it all just like it happened and not changing anything at all knowing that I would become who I am now I don’t think I would change a thing.
+So although I wouldn’t wish for those things I wouldn’t want to go through them again if I had to make the choice of going through it all just like it happened and not changing anything at all knowing that I would become who I am now, I don’t think I would change a thing.

 My kids ask me at times.
 Mom if you could stop dad from killing himself, if you could go back into the past and change things would you?
 I have to look at them and say. “no”.
 It isn’t that I didn’t love him.
 I did even though many times he didn’t deserve it.
-It is that I look back on who that person was afraid of everything, terrified to leave home for very long, unable to have a conversation with anyone she didn’t know for a very long time, insecure, sometime loud and obnoxious and no. I don’t want to be her and if stopping him from killing himself would make me go back to being her I wouldn’t do it.
+It is that I look back on who that person was afraid of everything, terrified to leave home for very long, unable to have a conversation with anyone she didn’t know for a very long time, insecure, sometimes loud and obnoxious and no, I don’t want to be her and if stopping him from killing himself would make me go back to being her, I wouldn’t do it.
 Would I have still matured, grown, blossomed if he hadn’t died?
 I don’t know.
 Maybe, maybe not.
 I’m not willing to pull that thread out of my life to find out.
 This is the hand I was dealt and I will play it until the dealing’s done.
 I will never fold.

-So that’s a little about who I am, where I’m coming from with my view of life.
+So that’s a little about who I am, where I’m coming from and my view of life.
 Add to that a mistake marrying the guy who again told me that he thought I was God’s answer to his prayers who turned out to be according to his psychologist a misogynist, alcoholic with borderline personality disorder.
-Fortunately God made him leave and I only had to suffer through living with him for about 1 year although we were married for 7.
+Fortunately, God made him leave and I only had to suffer through living with him for about 1 year although we were married for 7.
 He finally filed for divorce making me one of a handful of divorced homeschoolers in my group.
 Remember those boxes.
 Yeah.
 I never fit in them.

 Where are we now?
 Well after getting really angry over how this world is going to hell faster than you can shake a stick at it, (have you noticed the southern in me yet?
-Yeah I was raised with a mom who said things like “cat fur to make a pair of kitchen britches which to this day I do not understand.
+Yeah, I was raised with a mom who said things like “cat fur to make a pair of kitchen britches which to this day I do not understand.
 And I like to use those silly southern things especially when I’m on a tech support call with someone from a foreign country whom I can’t understand.
 I figure fair is fair.
-One day I was so frustrated trying to figure out what the heck he was saying I told him I was busier than a one legged man in a butt kicking contest and I didn’t have time for all this bruhaha and I strung together as many of those phrases as I could before I politely demanded that he escalate this call to someone who spoke english because I didn’t understand a word he was saying.)
+One day I was so frustrated trying to figure out what the heck he was saying I told him I was busier than a one legged man in a butt kicking contest and I didn’t have time for all this bruhaha and I strung together as many of those phrases as I could before I politely demanded that he escalate this call to someone who spoke English because I didn’t understand a word he was saying.)
 Remember that I’m a Christian but not perfect.
-Yeah Tech Support calls that is my weakness.
+Yeah, Tech Support calls that is my weakness.
 No matter how many times I repeat, be nice to them, they are trying, they need a job, it’s not their fault, I lose it about 98% of the time when I’m on a tech support call and my poor kids…they know when it’s about to happen when I hear them say, “uh oh…I wouldn’t want to be working at XYZ company right now.”
 But I digress and I do that a lot because you know sometimes…humor is necessary and sometimes life is too difficult and people take themselves too seriously and sometimes you just gotta back off, step back, breathe and crack a joke because if you don’t well you might wind up being on the evening news going “postal” as it used to be called but now mass shootings seem to be much more common place.

 Back to where we are now.
-I got ticked at the system and everything going on around me and didn’t want to pay the electric company any more and the HOA wouldn’t let me put up solar panels and I thought maybe a rain bucket to water the yard with would be better than paying the city for water that they got for FREE in the first place and paying a $100 a month water bill even when we didn’t use any water? and paying $8,800 in property taxes for a home that I owned and being told no I can’t park my RV in front of my house even for one hour while we’re loading it to leave for a trip and she should pack up 7 people into our car and all our stuff and drive an hour out of town across Dallas Fort Worth to put our stuff into the RV then drive back another hour to get another load of stuff because if you have 7 people in a car you can’t hold much stuff and I got so fed up of going to the fastest growing church in America and seeing pastors who sinned big time and their sins were hidden and swept under the rug and pastors were divorcing their wives and all the while we’re pretending we’re the best church out there and our pastors are great and some of them are and some of them are faking it and it just felt more and more like the church was taking a whole lot of money and spending it on fancy big screens and video productions and parties and they weren’t really doing what Jesus said to do.
-Yeah they had a tv show that reaches the lost every week.
+I got ticked at the system and everything going on around me and didn’t want to pay the electric company any more and the HOA wouldn’t let me put up solar panels and I thought maybe a rain bucket to water the yard with would be better than paying the city for water that they got for FREE in the first place and paying a $100 a month water bill even when we didn’t use any water? and paying $8,800 in property taxes for a home that I owned and being told no I can’t park my RV in front of my house even for one hour while we’re loading it to leave for a trip and we should pack up 7 people into our car and all our stuff and drive an hour out of town across Dallas Fort Worth to put our stuff into the RV then drive back another hour to get another load of stuff because if you have 7 people in a car you can’t hold much stuff and I got so fed up of going to the fastest growing church in America and seeing pastors who sinned big time and their sins were hidden and swept under the rug and pastors were divorcing their wives and all the while we’re pretending we’re the best church out there and our pastors are great and some of them are and some of them are faking it and it just felt more and more like the church was taking a whole lot of money and spending it on fancy big screens and video productions and parties and they weren’t really doing what Jesus said to do.
+Yeah, they had a tv show that reaches the lost every week.
 But were they really reaching the lost?
 Were they really being Jesus or were they just doing what made them feel all churchy?

-I always said I loved Texas..I love the Spirit of Texas but I hate the traffic, I hate the heat and it’s pretty dang flat.
+I always said I loved Texas.
+I love the Spirit of Texas but I hate the traffic, I hate the heat and it’s pretty dang flat.
 I like mountains!
 I always said when my dad dies I’m leaving.
 I don’t know where I’ll go but you couldn’t get my dad out of his house and I doubt he’d ever come to visit if I moved.
 But mom she would visit her grandkids anywhere.
-Well Dad died in 2015 again in February so we have two wonderful memories in February each year and I asked the kids if they were ready to sell the house and hit the road and they all said YES.
-Well except that one but we never count his vote any way because he’s that child if he were the first born…he’d be an only child.
+Well, Dad died in 2015 again in February so we have two wonderful memories in February each year and I asked the kids if they were ready to sell the house and hit the road and they all said YES.
+Well except that one but we never count his vote anyway because he’s that child if he were the first born…he’d be an only child.
 He’s that child God gave me so that when I think I’ve got this parenting thing figured out he proves I don’t.
 When I think all my kids are above average easy to homeschool he proves they aren’t.
 He’s just that one that God said…here let me stir this pot a little for you because you need a little more character building.
 That’s what we call it because well that’s what our homeschool group has taught us to call it.
-Difficulties are here for us to learn from and to grow and they give us opportunity for our character to grow.
-Unfortunately sometimes it winds up with me yelling at the top of my lungs stupid things because I’m totally in over my head with this parenting thing.
+Difficulties are here for us to learn from and to grow and they give us an opportunity for our character to grow.
+Unfortunately, sometimes it winds up with me yelling at the top of my lungs stupid things because I’m totally in over my head with this parenting thing.
 This won’t be your “mom blog”.
-In fact I’ve asked my children 4 of whom are already writing their own books about various things which one of them will write the “Mommy Dearest” book when they’re grown.
+In fact, I’ve asked my children 4 of whom are already writing their own books about various things which one of them will write the “Mommy Dearest” book when they’re grown.
 I am the farthest thing from the perfect mom and my kids are not perfect.
-We all not bad but we could all be a lot better.
+We are not bad but we could all be a lot better.